Western Michigan Region

 4-12-15 The report shall list names, addresses, and amount of donations exceeding $5,000 from a single individual or entity.
 National P&P, Chapter 4, Finance, Exhibit B.

-4-12-17 All Sections operating separate fund raising accounts, such as Ski Swaps, shall prepare, certify, and submit a separate financial report to the Section Chief, Patrol Representatives, and the Region Treasurer.
+4-12-17 All Sections operating Ski Swaps shall prepare, certify, and submit a separate financial report for the Ski Swap to the Section Chief and the Region Treasurer.

 4-12-18 Report all cash adjustments on the "Adjustments" line.